sbastkowski/NNLSexperiment/README.md

 ### Command-line usage instructions:

-./run_example.R [-h] --otu_table otu.biom --mapping mapping.txt [--output output_prefix] [--starter_communities "x y z"] [--target_communities "a b c d"] [--level taxanomix_level]
+./run_example.R [-h] --otu_table otu.biom --mapping mapping.txt --starter_communities "x y z" --target_communities "a b c d" [--output output_prefix] [--level taxanomix_level] [--pool]

 ### Required:

---otu_table : OTU table in biom format.
+--otu_table /-u : OTU table in biom format.

---mapping : mapping filename in txt format.
+--mapping / -m : mapping filename in txt format.

+--starter_communities / -s : names of samples that refer to starter communities seperated by a space.
+Note, that if you pool samples, you will need to use the poolnames.

+--target_communities / -t : names of samples that refer to target communities seperated by a space.
+Note, that if you pool samples, you will need to use the poolnames.

 ### Optional:

---output : prefix for output files.
+--output / -o : prefix for output files.
+(Default: output)

---starter_communities : names of samples that refer to starter communities seperated by a space.

---target_communities : names of samples that refer to target communities seperated by a space.

---level : level to what to collapse the OTU table.
-Default: Family
+--level / -l : level to what to collapse the OTU table.
+(Default: Family)
+      Options: "Kingdom","Phylum", "Class", "Order", "Family", "Genus","Species"

+--pool  / -p : samples to be pooled (average is used).
+A string specifying a pool as follows:
+      "poolname1=sample1, sample2, sample3; poolname2=sample4, sample5, sample6, sample7; ..."

 Please see examples of input format in Data folder.